ARM-software/CMSIS-NN/Tests/UnitTest/README.md

 The steps to add a new unit test are as follows.
 Add a new test test in the load_all_testdatasets() function.
 Run the generate script with that new test set as input.
 Add the new generated header files to an existing or new unit test.

-### Tests depending on specific TFL versions or patched TFL version
+### Tests depending on specific TFL versions, patched TFL version or TFLM interpreter

+#### SVDF INT8
+This tests is depending on tflite_micro for its reference data.
+This is because the operator is only supported by TFLM.
+Note that tflite_micro interpreter is currently only supported for SVDF.

 #### LSTM